Lommy31/nlp-geopolitical-news-usd-prediction/README.md

 ## Project Objective

-The main objective of this project is to investigate whether global geopolitical and economic news provides useful information for analyzing and predicting fluctuations in the USD-IDR exchange rate.
+The main objective of this project is to investigate whether global geopolitical and economic news provides useful information for analyzing and predicting fluctuations in the USD exchange rate.

 The project aims to:
 - Collect news articles related to major geopolitical and economic events.